Sunday, January 3, 2010

 Blog - a contraction of “web log” is a free, shared on-line journal where people can post diary entries about their personal experiences, expertise, hobbies, you name it.
 A blog is frequently updated and meant for public consumption and comment.
 Today, specific blogs are being created like corporate blogs (internal/external/ceo), video blogs (YouTube) and mp3 blogs (music/audio).

 Social Networking - the way users build online networks of contacts and interact with personal or business friends.
-We have seen our sons and daughters use MySpace (music fans) and Facebook (classmates) though the boundaries have expanded to include all kinds of users.
+We have seen our sons and daughters on Facebook and now mature adults are using it too.
+Just don't go too far with your postings or photos as your reputation is at stake.
 Professionals can meet and be introduced to other business contacts through LinkedIn.

 Microblogging - allows the subscriber to broadcast short messages to other subscribers of the Web service.
 Microposts can appear on a website and/or be distributed to a group of subscribers in real time as an instant message or a cell phone text message.

 Microblogging is immediate, portable and brief.
-Heard of Twitter?
-Presidential candidate Obama used Twitter on the campaign trail.
-Now, The New York Times and the BBC are sending headlines and links.
-There is potential use with traffic and sports updates along with the emergency broadcast system.
+Presidential candidate Obama used Twitter on the campaign trail to the White House.
+The New York Times and the BBC are sending headlines and links.
+You can follow others as they tweet and you can tweet as well.
 What possibilities can you create to forward your job search?

 JibberJobber - Need to get more organized with your job search?
 If a spiral notebook or Excel spreadsheet doesn’t work, www.jibberjobber.com could aid your career management.